 Moreover, benefits management software as complex as ours has in the past contained, and may in the future contain, or develop, undetected defects or errors.
 Material performance problems or defects in our products and services might arise in the future.
 Errors might result from the interface of our services with legacy systems and data, which we did not develop and the function of which is outside of our control.
 Defects or errors might arise in our existing or new software or service processes.
 Because changes in employer, carrier, and legal requirements and practices relating to benefits are frequent, we are continuously discovering defects and errors in our software and service processes compared against these requirements and practices.
-Undiscovered vulnerabilities could expose our software of , or disclosure of customer data.
-Defects and errors and any failure by us to identify and address them could result in loss of revenue or market share, liability to customers or others, failure to achieve market acceptance or expansion, diversion of development and other resources, injury to our reputation, and increased service and maintenance costs.
+Undiscovered vulnerabilities could expose our software to unscrupulous third parties who develop and deploy software programs that could attack our software or result in unauthorized access to, acquisition of, or disclosure of customer data.
+Defects and errors in our product or expansion, diversion of development and other resources, injury to our reputation, and increased service and maintenance costs.
 Defects or errors in our product or service processes might discourage existing or potential customers from purchasing services from us.
 Correction of defects or errors could prove to be impossible or impracticable.
 The costs incurred in correcting any defects or errors or in responding to resulting claims or liability might be substantial and could adversely affect our operating results.